-For consistent monitoring of audio signals it's often beneficial for users to be able to easily set the post-fader digital and analog monitor output level to a known value.
+For consistent monitoring of audio signals it's often beneficial for users to be able to easily set the monitor output level to a known value.
 This is sometimes referred to as "mixing to 85 dB on the monitors," but the exact value will depend on the application.
-The Studio-Comm system allows a precise post-fader digital and analog monitor output level to be stored and then enabled by pressing the Model 790 button labeled Reference
+The StudioComm system allows a precise monitor output level to be stored and then enabled by pressing the Model 790 button labeled Reference Level.

-Level.
 Setting the reference level is very simple but care is required:

-- Set up a precision sound pressure level (SPL) measuring device at the desired listening location. - Ensure that the StudioComm system is in its normal operating mode, not the configuration mode.
+- Set up a precision sound pressure level (SPL) measuring device at the desired listening location. - 2.
+Ensure that the StudioComm system is in its normal operating mode, not the configuration mode.
 Be certain that the dim, mute all, reference level, downmix, input mute/solo, and output mute functions are not active.
-The remote mute all and remote dim functions must also not be active. - 3.
-Use the Model 790 Control Console to select the input source that contains the desired reference signal source, e.g., pink noise.
-This would typically be one of the surround inputs rather than the stereo input. - Observing the SPL meter, adjust the Model 790's rotary level control until the desired loudspeaker system reference level has been reached. - 5.
-Being careful not to disturb the position of the rotary level control, enter the configuration mode by pressing and holding the configuration button for two seconds.
-Once the configuration mode has been entered all the monitor output channels (digital and analog) will mute. - 6.
+The remote mute all and remote dim functions must also not be active.

+- 3. Use the Model 790 Control Console to select the input source that contains the desired reference signal source, e.g., pink noise.
+This would typically be one of the surround inputs rather than the stereo input. - 4.
+Observing the SPL meter, adjust the Model 790's rotary level control until the desired loudspeaker system reference level has been reached. - Being careful not to disturb the position of the rotary level control, enter the configuration mode by pressing and holding the configuration button for two seconds.
+Once the configuration mode has been entered the monitor output will mute. - 6.
 Press and hold the reference level button; its associated LED will begin to flash.
 After five seconds the LED will light steadily to indicate that a "snapshot" of the new reference level has been taken.
 The Model 790's numeric display will then show the value of the new reference level.
 The value shown will always be a negative number as it's always a value less than the maximum output level.
-The reference level button can now be released.

-7. To complete the process the configuration mode must be exited.
+The reference level button can now be released. - 7.
+To complete the process the configuration mode must be exited.
 This is performed by again pressing and holding the configuration button for two seconds.
-The new reference level is now stored in the Model 780-03's nonvolatile memory.
+The new reference level is now stored in the Model 780-02's nonvolatile memory.
 Only by repeating the entire procedure can the value be changed.

-Once the configuration mode has been exited, the monitor digital and analog monitor outputs will again become active.
+Once the configuration mode has been exited, the monitor outputs will again become active.
 Confirm that the correct level has been stored by pressing the reference level button.
 The SPL meter should display the desired level.
 If not, repeat the calibration procedure to achieve the desired goal.